Aurora-yzj/openwrt-selinux-policy/README.md

 because SELinux would not have permitted these operations if it were enforcing the policy.

-Another thing to be aware of is that selinux will cache events and events that occur in permissive mode will only be printed once to avoid flooding of the logs.
-If you want to force this cache to be flushed you can toggle the mode from permissve to enforcing and then back from enforcing to permissive.
+Another thing to be aware of is that SELinux will cache events and events that occur in permissive mode will only be printed once to avoid flooding of the logs.
+If you want to force this cache to be flushed you can toggle the mode from permissive to enforcing and then back from enforcing to permissive.
 ```
 [root@OpenWrt:~]# dmesg -c